tdex-network/tdex-docs/tdex-daemon.md

 The daemon has an embedded Liquid wallet and sources blockchain information via a block explorer.
 At the time of writing the supported explorers are the [Blockstream fork of Electrs](https://github.com/blockstream/electrs), and the Elements node.
 By default the first is used and the daemon connects to [Blockstream.info](https://blockstream.info/liquid/api/)

+### NEW: Elements node as explorer

+From version 0.2.0, it is possible to connect the daemon directly to an Elements node instead of sourcing blockchain data from the default Electrs explorer.
+You can use the `TDEX_ELEMENTS_RPC_ENDPOINT` env var to set the endpoint for connecting the daemon to the node.
+Currently, only insecure connection (no TLS encryption) is available,  therefore is highly suggested to run both the daemon and the Elements node in a local trusted network.
+Restoring a wallet using this kind of block explorer is not supported yet, thus you MUST create a brand new wallet for the daemon.

+It is mandatory to tweak the node's configuration with `server=1` to let it serve daemon's requests during its lifetime.
+It's highly suggested to also change the `rpcworkqueue` from its default value (`16`) to `128` or `256`, to let the node being able to serve more concurrent requests at the same time (this is something that won't always be necessary in future versions).

 **Operator API**

 The API for the operator interface are documented [here](https://github.com/TDex-network/tdex-protobuf/blob/beta/docs/docs.md#operator)

 ## Data directory